 - (a) When a player transfers from one team to another team within the League, the player cannot participate in any Varsity or Jr. Varsity games until they have sat a number of games equivalent to 50% of the regular-season schedule.
 The period of non-participation begins as soon as the receiving Team Representative notifies the Commissioner of the player transfer.
-The player can practice with the new team during the non-participation period. - (1) Exception: If a player transfers from a disbanded team, the 50% rule is waived. - (2) Exception: If the player's parent(s) or legal guardian(s) move to another city, the 50% rule is waived if the new city is closer to the team they are joining. - (b) A player can remain on a team roster even though the family has moved to another city within the League. - (c) If a players moves from one team to another team within the League because the legal custody of the player is transferred from one parent or legal guardian to another parent or legal guardian, the 50% rule does apply. - (d) Requests for transfer exceptions must be submitted to the Executive Committee.
+The player can practice with the new team during the non-participation period. - (1) The player transfer policy remains in effect when a player voluntarily leaves a team for a period of time and returns to play for another team. - (2) Exception: If a player transfers from a disbanded team, the 50% rule is waived. - (3) Exception: If the player's parent(s) or legal guardian(s) move to another city, the 50% rule is waived if the new city is closer to the team they are joining. - (4) Exception: If a player moves from one team to another team within the League because the legal custody of the player is transferred from one parent or legal guardian to another parent or legal guardian, the 50% rule is waived. - (b) A player can remain on a team roster even though the family has moved to another city within the League. - (c) Requests for transfer exceptions must be submitted to the Executive Committee.